Practice Policies & Patient Information

 We understand that ill patients do not always act in a reasonable manner and will take this into consideration when trying to deal with a misunderstanding or complaint.
 We ask you to treat your doctors and their staff courteously and act reasonably.

-All incidents will be followed up and you will be sent a formal warning after a second incident or removed from the practice list after a third incident if your behaviour has been unreasonable.
+All incidents will be followed up and logged.
+You will be sent a formal warning or removed from the practice list if your behaviour has been unreasonable.